maryP-ok/exercise/drawingIsBattingPractice.md

 Though well intentioned, calling practice a *class* drives me a wee bit crazy.[<sup>1</sup>](#1)  I'm suspicious of the assumption that I am taking up a new hobby.
 I haven't told my well wishers  about the amount of effort I've already put into drawing, so there is no reason that they would think otherwise.

 Practice, as in training by repeated exercise, isn't a big theme in art history.
-It does not seem to jive with the popular persona of the visual artist, much less a *creative* one:  for the talented, art skills are innate or learned once and retained forever. [<sup>2</sup>](#2)  When artists speak of their "practice," they commonly use the term to refer to the work they engage in——like a doctor or lawyer's practice, a profession——, rarely a series of exercises to cement a skill or get in *the zone*.
+It does not seem to jive with the popular persona of the visual artist, much less a *creative* one:  genius is innate, technique is an aspect of genious. [<sup>2</sup>](#2)  When artists speak of their "practice," they commonly use the term to refer to the work they engage in——like a doctor or lawyer's practice, a profession——, rarely a series of exercises to cement a skill or get in *the zone*.

-Drawings produced at drawing practice are generally not precious.
-The drawings I produce are certainly not creative expression.
+Drawings I produce at drawing practice are not precious (although at this point they represent a lot of hours of work).
+And they are not particularly creative.
 If I wanted to express myself creatively, why would I draw a model posed and lit by someone else?
 If I have an idea for a picture, I generally don't leave it up to someone else to give me its subject.
 If I want to explore colour or materials or technique during drawing practice, the goal is to add more skills to my toolbox.

 Why do I keep practice drawings?
 For some not-so-good reasons: to prove I can do it to someone else.
 Narcissism, self promotion, all those selfie things.
-And for good reasons: to prove to myself that I can do it; to analyse what works and doesn't work so that I can do it better.
+And for good reasons: to prove to myself that I can do it; to see what works and doesn't work so that I can do it better.
 Which is why anyone practices anything.

 <img src="images/portraits at Pink.jpg">